Many-body post-processing of density functional calculations using the variational quantum eigensolver for Bader charge analysis: Introduction

 \section{Introduction}

 Solving the time-independent Schrödinger equation for molecules and materials gives access to their electronic structure.
 From this solution, one can calculate relevant electronic properties to characterize quantum systems and to describe their real-world applications.
 For example, excitation energies, band structures, and optical spectra show their usefulness in many fields such as opto-electronic materials \cite{Meredith2013Electronic, Yu2019Crystal, Ostroverkhova2016Organic}, while the Fermi level, work function and also the ionization energies are of relevance in the characterization of materials to control the transportation of charge carriers \cite{Kahn2016Fermi, Kokil2012Techniques, Poelking2013Characterization, Shirota2007Charge}.
-Another relevant electronic property is the charge distribution in a quantum system.
-It is a valuable property for various technologies and materials, such as electrospinning \cite{Collins2012Charge}, conductive polymers \cite{Sessler1997Charge}, 2D materials such as transition metal dichalogenides \cite{Manzeli20172D}, and doping effects in a material \cite{Hu2019Doping}.
+Another relevant electronic property is the charge distribution in a material.
+It is a valuable property for various technologies and materials, such as electrospinning \cite{Collins2012Charge}, conductive polymers \cite{Sessler1997Charge}, 2D materials such as transition metal dichalcogenides \cite{Manzeli20172D}, and doping effects in a material \cite{Hu2019Doping}.
 A feasible way to evaluate the charge distribution in a material is to compute partial charges such as Löwdin \cite{Loewdin1950OnTheNonOrthogonality} or Bader \cite{Bader1990Atoms} charges.
-They can give insight on the charge locality or the nature of the bonding between atoms \cite{Reed1985Natural}.
-Löwdin charges are defined by atomic orbitals making them dependant on the chosen basis set \cite{Loewdin1956Natural}.
+They can give insight into the charge locality and the nature of the bonding between atoms \cite{Reed1985Natural}.
+Löwdin charges are defined by atomic orbitals making them dependent on the chosen basis set \cite{Loewdin1956Natural}.
 Bader charges require only the real-space electronic density and, therefore, depend on the accuracy of that density \cite{Sanville2007Improved}.
-Löwdin charge are used for molecules while Bader charges are often used in combination with plane-wave DFT codes to describe charge distributions in periodic systems \cite{Fizer2018Benchmark, Thompson2002More, Meng2022APragmatic, Wang2014Modeling}.
+Löwdin charges are used for molecules while Bader charges are often used in combination with plane-wave density functional theory~(DFT) codes to describe charge distributions in periodic systems \cite{Fizer2018Benchmark, Thompson2002More, Meng2022APragmatic, Wang2014Modeling}.
 Bader charge analysis has shown its efficiency in the description of the activation of CO$_2$ by a Ti- and Fe- doped graphene \cite{Giri2024AFirstPrinciples}, and on the role of Mn in decreasing the bandgap in MoS$_2$ \cite{Morales2024Modulating}.
-Posysaev et al. \cite{Posysaev2019Oxidation} showed that the Bader charge is "a good parameter for predicting oxidation state in most of binary metal oxides".
+Posysaev et al. \cite{Posysaev2019Oxidation} showed that the Bader charge is "a good parameter for predicting oxidation states in most of binary metal oxides".
 Moreover, Bader charges are also used as charge locality descriptors to evaluate charge transfer properties during electrochemical processes \cite{Kondrakov2017ChargeTransferInduced}.
-The partial charges are dependant on the computational method and to fully use their potential in the description of material properties, they should be used with other electronic properties such as oscillator strength or dipole moment in order to provide relevant characterization\cite{ Bader1987Properties,Shayeghi2014Optical,Ojanpera2013First}.
+The partial charges are dependent on the computational method, and to fully use their potential in the description of material properties, they should be used with other electronic properties such as oscillator strength or dipole moment in order to provide relevant characterization \cite{ Bader1987Properties,Shayeghi2014Optical,Ojanpera2013First}.